Overview Of Web Domains

 Subdomain - A version of your domain with a prefix added to it.
 This could be as simple as www.fakechurch.com, but can be more creative like sermons.fakechurch.com.
 (A real example is maps.google.com)

-Domain Registrar - A company from which you can buy domains (i.e. GoDaddy).
+Domain Registrar - A company from which you can buy domains (i.e. Hover or Namecheap.)

 DNS Settings - Domain Name System (DNS) settings instruct domains to point to certain websites (e.g. your domain to your Nucleus website).
 Typically, DNS settings are accessed through your domain registrar’s system.